-Trading Title of each class Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.0001 per share BTMD OTC Pink Warrants, each exercisable for one share of Class A Common Stock for \$11.50 per share BTMDW OTC Pink
+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.0001 per share BTMD OTC Pink Warrants, each exercisable for one share of Class A Common Stock for \$11.50 per share BTMDW OTC Pink Indicate by check mark whether the registrant (1) has filed all re- ports required to be filed by Sect on 12 or 15(d) of the Securities Exchange Act of 1024 during the proceeding 12 months

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆
+Yes  No 🗆

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆
+Yes 🗵 No 🗌

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

 Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company $\times$
+Non-accelerated filer X Smaller reporting company X

-Emerging growth company $\boxtimes$
+Emerging growth company X